EOS-Nation/bpconfig/README.md

 # Block Producer Configuration

-Background information: In February 2020, an architecture was developed to help EOS Mainnet scale and avoid having failing transactions glog up the network and have empty blocks.
+Background information: In February 2020, an architecture was developed to help EOS Mainnet scale and avoid having failing transactions clog up the network and have empty blocks.
 The high level overview is here: https://eosnation.io/eos-mainnet-update-new-node-architecture-greatly-improves-eos-reliability/

-As of March 2022, this is the current configuration of nodeos to support this architecture.
-Nodes need to be running nodeos **v2.0.12** or **v2.0.13** or **v2.1.0**
+As of August 2022, this is the current configuration of nodeos to support this architecture.
+Nodes need to be running nodeos **v2.0.12** or **v2.0.13** or **v3.1.0**

+The Producer API and Chain API must not be exposed to public.
+Use a reverse proxy to expose the /v1/chain/...
+APIs, but keep the others private.

 ## block relay (blocks peer node)